 Dad exposed both children to photography at a young age.
 Michael, at age 7, won first prize for his nature photos.
 Jennifer later had a thriving photography business.

-Marilyn explains, “Both children were exceptional students throughout their school years.
+“Both children were exceptional students throughout their school years.
 Learning came easy to them, and I am convinced that it is due to the early learning program we enjoyed together.”

 She adds, “Over the years our children have accomplished so much; I always kept in my mind the image that Glenn Doman painted of our children standing on our shoulders and far surpassing us.
 We allowed them to try different activities and pursue what they enjoyed.
 This has included singing, dancing, acting, skiing, swimming, tennis, biking, Tae Kwon Do, and karate (including earning black belts).”

 The parents believe in the learning benefits of travel.
 In this photo the family traveled to Alaska.
-Later mother and daughter enjoyed China together.

 As parents, Marilyn and Jim believe in giving children as many opportunities as possible, and fortunately they were able to provide them, including family trips to Alaska, Europe, Asia and South America.
 Jennifer spent her last semester of college in Rome, and she and her mother traveled together on tours to China and to Greece.
 “Understanding cultures and history is an important part of being a citizen of the world,” says Marilyn.